honzapatCZ/gelectron/README.md

 ```

 If iohook does complain (not a valid win32 application) something went wrong with the pre-build binary downloads of the iohook node module.
-I had to copy the electron/v85 and node-v72 folders from another project (i0hook 0.9.0) into `/client/node-modules/iohook/builds/` (overwrite the downloaded files).
+I had to copy the electron/v85 and node-v72 folders from another project (ihook 0.9.0) into `client/node-modules/iohook/builds/` (overwrite the downloaded files).
 Hopefully this will be fixed on iohooks end by the time you try to compile this.

 ### Recompile game-overlay dll